 Understanding the results

 Further results can be gleaned from the Monte Carlo outputs.
 One very useful measure is sensitivity, which is often portrayed in a Tornado diagram.
 Sensitivity measures how much influence an input variable has on your outcome.
-For example, any risk event or uncertainty experienced while digging your foundations may have a very large influence on your project end date, whereas problems when you are painting the walls may not factor into the end date at all.
-The Tornado chart is particularly useful in highlighting which tasks in your project are the most likely cause of delay or overrun.
-This helps focus on which areas o f the project to target most risk management effort.
+For example, any risk event or uncertainty experienced while digging your foundations may have a very large influence on your project end date, whereas problems, when you are painting the walls, may not factor into the end date at all.
+The Tornado chart is particularly useful in highlighting which tasks in your project are the most likely cause of the delay or overrun.
+This helps focus on which areas of the project to target the most risk management effort.